junxit/us-congress-bills-110/metadata.md

 - 2007-11-13 — Mr. Conyers moved to suspend the rules and pass the bill, as amended.
 - 2007-11-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 347 - 62 (Roll no. 1083). (text: CR H13565-13575)
 - 2007-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 347 - 62 (Roll no. 1083).(text: CR H13565-13575)
+- 2007-11-14 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2008-03-11 — Cleared for White House.
+- 2008-03-11 — Passed Senate without amendment by Unanimous Consent.
+- 2008-03-11 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-03-11 — Pursuant to the provisions of H. Con.
+Res.
+270, enrollment corrections on H.R.
+1593 have been made.
+- 2008-03-11 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S1893-1895)
+- 2008-03-11 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S1893-1895)
+- 2008-03-12 — Message on Senate action sent to the House.
+- 2008-04-07 — Presented to President.
+- 2008-04-07 — Presented to President.
+- 2008-04-09 — Became Public Law No: 110-199.
+- 2008-04-09 — Became Public Law No: 110-199.
+- 2008-04-09 — Signed by President.
+- 2008-04-09 — Signed by President.